psi4/psi4/doc/sphinxman/source/optking.rst

    deliberately constructed it, be sure to clear it out before starting a new optimization.

+.. warning:: Optimizations where the molecule is specified in Z-matrix format with dummy atoms do not work at present.
+Please avoid.

 The ongoing development of optking is providing for unique treatment of coordinates which connect distinct molecular fragments.
 Thus, several keywords relate to "interfragment modes", though many of these capabilities are